xoubaman/my-common-stuff/README.md

 Repository with all the crap I like to have consistently across the computers I use.

-Absolutely no warranty the shitty bash scripts included will work for you.
-They barely do for me.
+Absolutely no warranty it will work outside of a fresh Ubuntu installation.

 ## Requirements
 * Ubuntu (tested in 19.10)